Accessibility statement for Lancaster eStream

 Form control contrast

-The search field on some pages does not have sufficient contrast with its surroundings, which may make it difficult for some users to see.
-(WCAG 1.4.11)
+Some fields do not have sufficient contrast with their surroundings, which may make them difficult for visually impaired users to select and use.
+(WCAG: 1.4.11)

 Link purpose